What Equipment Do I Need?

 - Formula milk

-- Sterilising equipment
+- Sterilising equipment.

 There are lots of different brands of bottles on the market.
 There is no research that suggests one brand of bottle is better than another.
-Some brands are very expensive, but these have not be proven to better than any other bottle in the supermarket.
+Some brands are very expensive, but these have not been proven to better than any other bottle in the supermarket.

 There are some bottles that are designed differently and claim to help with colic or reflux.
 If you think that your baby has colic or reflux and you need advice, please ask your Midwife or Health Visitor before buying these, as they are very expensive and may not be necessary.

 Teats also come in different shapes and have different flow rates.
 It is advised to start your baby on a slow flow number 1 teat and follow the responsive bottle feeding guidance.